Kaggle/kaggle-api/docs/index.rst

 .. _kaggle:

-.. kaggle-api documentation master file, created by sphinx-quickstart on Thu Jun 26 22:53:21 2025.
+.. kaggle-cli documentation master file, created by sphinx-quickstart on Thu Jun 26 22:53:21 2025.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-kaggle-api documentation
+kaggle-cli documentation
 ========================

 .. toctree::